Are Tennessee Vital Records Open to the Public?

 Nashville, TN 37243

-The State Library also has a free, searchable online index for the years 1914-1933, and 1908-1912.
-Likewise, the Shelby County Register of Deeds maintains an index for death records between 1949-2014 that occurred in the State of Tennessee.
-The website also keeps an index of deaths recorded in Shelby county between 1848-1966.
+The State Library also has a free, searchable online index for the years 1914-1933 and 1908-1912.
+Likewise, the Shelby County Register of Deeds maintains an index for death records between 1949 and 2014 that occurred in the State of Tennessee.
+The website also keeps an index of deaths recorded in Shelby County between 1848-1966.

 Individuals may request access to death records in the year 1970 and above at the Tennessee Office of Vital Records by submitting an Application for Death Record in person or via mail request with a $15 fee per certified copy.